Arthritis and Rheumatic Disease Program

 Customized Physical Therapy (PT)

 Supports total wellness and complements prescribed medications/medical protocols.
-While food cannot cure the disease, proper nutrition helps minimize its effects by achieving a healthy weight, decreasing foods which cause inflammation, improving sleep and overall energy levels.
+While food cannot cure the disease, proper nutrition helps minimize its effects by achieving a healthy weight, decreasing foods which cause inflammation, and improving sleep and overall energy levels.

 Aids in overall relaxation and decreases muscle tension commonly experienced from pain caused by inflammation.
 Living with a chronic illness is stressful and the body holds onto this stress in many ways.